solidusio/solidus/guides/source/developers/getting-started/customer-flow.html.md

       address, the `ship_address_id` and the `bill_address_id` would be the same ID.
   - The order state changes from `address` to `delivery`.
-  - _Note that even if the customer has ordered with the store previously and saved their address, the order's `bill_address_id` and `ship_address_id` values would have still been `nil` up until this point._
+  - Note that even if the customer has ordered with the store previously and saved their address, the order's `bill_address_id` and `ship_address_id` values would have still been `nil` up until this point.
 - A [`Spree::Shipment`][spree-shipment] object is created.
   - The shipment is given an 11-digit `number`: `H12341234123`.
   - Multiple `Spree::Shipment`s may be created.
 This depends on product availability, and a number of other (configurable) factors.
-For more information see the [Shipments][spree-shipments] documentation.
+For more information see the [Shipments][spree-shipment] documentation.

 [spree-address]: ../users/addresses.html
 [spree-adjustment]: ../adjustments/overview.html